codeforeurope/TagCheckScore/README.md

 TagCheckScore
 =============

-Crowdsourcing application for tagging images
+Crowdsourcing application for tagging images.
 A running Version of this Project you can find at http://cityapps.fokus.fraunhofer.de/tcs/

 Install